tummala-hareesh/ml_zoomcamp_ht/notes/week-1-notes.md

 # Week-1
-These notes prepared during week-1 of ML Zoomcamp.
+These notes were prepared during week-1 of ML Zoomcamp.

 # Table of Contents
 1. [Introduction to Machine Learning](#1-introduction-to-machine-learning)